glaciation-heu/jena-fuseki-exporter/README.md

-# jena-helm-sidecar
+# jena-fuseki-exporter

-Sidecar container for Apache Jena Fuseki Helm chart.
-It provides custom metrics to Prometheus.
+Export number of graphs from Apache Jena Fuseki to Prometheus.
+You can use it for performance monitoring of Jena.